Call Now For A Free Consultation

 Thus, where a job-seeker must tell a prospective employer what is in his personnel file in order to explain away a negative job reference, there is no alternative but for the plaintiff to republish the defamation.
 By contrast, the exception does not apply where the defendant has done nothing to compel the plaintiff to republish the alleged defamatory statement in the first place.

-If you need any further clarification regarding Defenses To Defamation – Including Qualified Privilege, please contact us at (310) 477-7767 or fill out the form here.
+If you need any further clarification regarding matters related to Defamation – Including Qualified Privilege, please contact us at (310) 477-7767 or fill out the form here.

 William W. Bloch, Esq.